marcusfrdk/git-save/README.md

 Download your old git repository that you no longer want to keep on your Github, Gitlab or other git hosts.

+_All this script does is clone the specified repository and checks out all branches to keep a copy of the branch locally_

 ## Installation

 ```bash